RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 1 solutions.md

 Assume that $a$ and $b$ are odd.
 We want to show that $a+b$ is even.
 Since $a$ and $b$ are odd, there exist integers $m$ and $n$ such that $a = 2m+1$ and $b = 2n+1$.
 Then $a+b = 2m + 2n + 2 = 2(m+n+1)$.
 Since $m$ and $n$ are integers, $m+n+1$ is also an integer and therefore $a+b$ (being $2$ times an integer) is even.

+### Grading notes for Part B

+- **A frequent mistake in Option 2**: If you prove this with a direct proof, you start by assuming $a$ and $b$ are odd.
+The frequent mistake was using the same variable to represent this, for example: "Since $a$ is odd then $a = 2k+1$ and since $b$ is odd then $b = 2k+1$."
+Using the same variable, $k$, for both $a$ and $b$ now means that $a$ and $b$ are equal **to each other** since they are both equal to $2k+1$.
+But that's an unwarranted assumption because we can't assume that $a$ and $b$ are equal.
+We are only assuming that they are both odd numbers.
+That's a significant enough mistake to derail the logic of the rest of the proof.
+So in this situation, as shown in the solution above, you have to use two different variables to represent the odd-ness of $a$ and $b$.
+- **Just say no to induction:** Some submissions for option one saw the letter $n$ as the variable and decided to try induction.
+Induction is a poor fit for either of these two options because there is no recursion involved in either of them.
+And these two propositions are also stated to be true for all integers, not just all positive integers.
+Induction does not handle negative integers particularly well.

+---

 ## Part C